MarsRaw/mars-raw-utils/README.md

 docker exec -it mars_raw_utils bash
 ```

 Builds for RPM, MacOSX and Windows are in the plan.
+Though the project has built and run from MacOSX and Windows, I haven't worked out the installation method in a way that handles the calibration data.

 ## Mars Science Laboratory (Curiosity):